lindseyturner/ordinal_summary_measures/README.md

 simulation_functions.R contain the functions used in the simulation study for an unadjusted analysis.

-covid_out.R uses the covid_out_functions.R to run the applied analysis of the publicly available covid out dataset.
+covid_out.R uses the covid_out_functions.R to run the applied analysis of the publicly available COVID-OUT dataset.
+To request access to the COVID-OUT dataset, see https://covidout.umn.edu/accessing-data

 simulation.R can be used to replicate the simulation completed in the manuscript.